telvarost/HauntedSands-StationAPI/README.md

 - Special thanks to DRAGON-STUDIO and HorrorSoundsAsWav over on Pixabay for the mob sounds!
 - Credit to K1W1XD and Mimihanne for the skins used to make the lost soul entity.
 - Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!
+  - Falling sand blocks are currently broken on multiplayer sadly as StationAPI does not support it yet.
 - All features can be enabled/disabled through [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) as well.

 ### Terrain Generation Features